 - Credit card statement that shows the charge for your common carrier travel

 - Receipts for purchased items

-Citi provides the largest claim window, and also the longest window in which to submit supporting documents.
+Chase and Barclays provide the smae claim window, and also the same window in which to submit supporting documents.

 - Chase – Need to file a claim within 20 days of the delay, and all supporting documents supplied within 90 days.